portabletext/vue-portabletext/README.md

 ### `block`

 An object of Vue components that renders portable text blocks with different `style` properties.
-The object has the shape `{styleName: ReactComponent}`, where `styleName` is the value set in individual `style` attributes on blocks (`normal` being the default).
+The object has the shape `{styleName: VueComponent}`, where `styleName` is the value set in individual `style` attributes on blocks (`normal` being the default).

 ```ts
 // `components` object you'll pass to PortableText